Authors Sue Apple for $2.5B Over AI Trained on Pirated Books

 For Apple, which has been pitching Apple Intelligence as a secure and privacy-focused assistant for its devices, the lawsuit strikes at its reputation as a more responsible player in AI.
 If successful, plaintiffs want damages, restitution, and even the destruction of Apple’s AI models trained on pirated works.

-The outcome of this case could ripple across the entire industry, determining not just the cost of training data, but also who controls the building blocks of AI.
+The outcome of this case could have far-reaching implications, determining not just the cost of training data but also who controls the building blocks of AI.